simplygreatwork/godsend/README.md

 ### Getting Started

 `npm install godsend`

 `npm install godsend-examples`

-To get started, you likely want to install and run the god-examples and initially not godsend itself.
+To get started, you likely want to install and run the godsend-examples and initially not godsend itself.

 https://www.notion.so/Messaging-30c17b4e590f44689d9571f1f1f690c0